Autonomy (2012)

 As in 2012, Kekal has no official band members.

-Autonomy Physical [Sold-Out]
+Physical Format [Sold-Out]

 The first pressing of the CD format is a hand-numbered limited deluxe-edition double-CD with the 2008 album "Audible Minority" added as the bonus disc, and 16 pages full-color booklet covering both albums’ visual artwork.
 This version comes in a very limited copies, so once they’re sold-out, the "Autonomy" CD with then be sold only as the normal version without an extra bonus disc.
-So be sure to grab this one while you can!

 Free Download Autonomy